More Than Politics On The Line For Voters With Preexisting Conditions

 Rafieei does have health insurance now through her employer, but she fears whether her medical history could disqualify her from getting care in the future.

 "I had to pray that my insurance would approve of my transplant just in the nick of time," she says.
 "I had that Stage 4 label attached to my name and that has dollar signs.
-Who wants to invest in someone with stage four?"
+Who wants to invest in someone with Stage 4?"

 "That is no way to feel," she adds.